andrewparmar/CP-2022Fall/Course_Setup/README.md

 ## 8. Take the Plagiarism Quiz on the Course Policies and Georgia Tech's Honor Code

-We take Academic Integrity very seriously and it is very important that our students understand the [Course Policies](https://omscs6475.cc.gatech.edu/course-syllabus/) (see Section III of the Course Syllabus) and [Georgia Tech's Honor Code](https://osi.gatech.edu/content/honor-code).
+We take Academic Integrity very seriously and it is very important that our students understand the [Course Policies](https://omscs6475.cc.gatech.edu/course-syllabus/) (see Section III of the Course Syllabus) and [Georgia Tech's Academic Honor Code](https://policylibrary.gatech.edu/student-life/academic-honor-code).
 Once you review the information, take the Plagiarism Quiz on Canvas.
-This graded quiz has 15-20 multiple choice questions aimed to help students understand our policies in depth.
+This graded quiz has 15-20 multiple choice questions aimed to help students understand our CS 6475 policies in depth.
 The scenarios have all occurred in this class over time.
 You are allowed unlimited attempts, open sources, and only your final score will count towards your participation grade.
 See the Course Schedule for the quiz's due date.

-**This quiz is graded and already available on Canvas.
-You can access this quiz by going to Canvas → Quizzes → Assignment Quizzes, with unlimited attempts before its due date.**
+**You can access this quiz by going to Canvas → Quizzes → Assignment Quizzes.**

 ## 9. Take the Permission Quiz on sharing exemplary work